 DESIGNER TIP: Doing a floor plan will ensure that you are not overcrowding the room with too much furniture.
 A common mistake people make is they put too much furniture in a room OR the furniture is too big for the size of the space.
 In one house I went through, the homeowner ordered an oversized couch and matching chair for their small bowling alley shaped living room.
 They didn’t do any measuring or space planning beforehand.
 The couch and chair just never really worked in the room.

 You should have a comfortable 24 – 36″ space for walkways for people to be able to move comfortably around the room.

 Make sure to include any side tables, coffee tables, bookshelves, floor lamps etc. in your floor plan.
 They need their space too!

 At this point you may either LOVE your floor plan and ideas, or need to rework it.
 You may need to go back to step one and redefine the purpose of the room.
 Perhaps the desk doesn’t really work in the space.
 It doesn’t fit and leaves the room to cramped.
 Do you need to add a chair?
 Maybe the current couch you have is too big for the new redesign.
 Think it through carefully and sleep on it if you need a break from all the planning.

-When I’m staging an empty house, the first thing I put in the room is the furniture.
+When I’m decorating or staging an empty house, the first thing I put in the room is the furniture.
 The big stuff goes in first like a couch and chairs, table & chairs or bed.
 Next are the curtains, rug and lights and usually pictures.
 Once those items are in place, then I add all the other items like the pillows, maybe more pictures, vases, plants or sticks etc. All the accessories is what makes a place a home.
 Most people don’t budget for the accessories or “bling” but it makes a HUGE difference is making your space stunning.

 The last step?
 Just sit back and enjoy your newly redesigned room.